terra-campaigns/arrival/campaign/context/secrets/secretsHistory.md

 Then Gronz, Ulkrunnar's son, did create,
 A staff of light that could destroy the foe,
 For hundreds of years, he did oblate,
-Nek's followers with Uli's fatal blow.
+Nek's followers theurgic fatal blow.

 Part 2 (Celestial)